 National Water Week

-Every third week of October, the Australian Water Association organises National Water Week and makes a splash across Australia, inspiring individuals, communities and organisations to build awareness around the value of water.
+National Water Week makes a splash across Australia every third week in October, inspiring individuals, communities and organisations to build awareness around the value of water.
 Access to clean water is hugely important to our daily lives, and it’s down to all of us to protect our water environments and resources, and use water wisely.

 As the national host for the week, the Australian Water Association encourages organisations, schools and communities to create, take part in, organise and promote National Water Week events, activities and educational resources.
 If you have any queries about National Water Week, please contact us.

 The #NWW2021 theme this year is Caring for water and Country, this celebrates the vital and cultural role that water plays in our lives.
 Recognising the importance water plays in our lives, Caring for water and Country aims to deepen our understanding of Australian First Nations people’s knowledge in protecting and sustaining our water and lands for over 65,000 years.

 AWA is proud to bring this year’s National Water Week theme to life.
 We engaged Spirit Creative’s artist Dennis Golding who produced the artwork “Our Waters”.
 The artwork is inspired from Dennis’ strong connection to Country, from the freshwater and saltwater regions of northern and north-west NSW.

 Traditional Owner Gomeroi, Kamilaroi, Gamilaroi Nation Senior Aboriginal Consultant, Alluvium Group MDBA Basin Community Committee Chair - First Indigenous Chair First Indigenous Board Member, NSW NaturalResource Access Regulator Board